 - Yellow skin and eyes.

-However, ALT levels may already be high even when the patient doesn't have any symptoms, so it's a great tool to diagnose liver problems early on.
-In this way, the ALT test can also be done when there is a history of exposure to the hepatitis virus, excessive use of alcoholic beverages or the presence of diabetes.
+An ALT blood test is a great tool to diagnose liver problems early on.
+Therefore an ALT test can also be requested when there is history of exposure to some type of hepatitis virus or excessive consumption of alcohol.